 The changes in weather and sunlight can impact our brain chemistry and circadian rhythm, which controls our sleep, exercise, eating patterns, and mood.
 I used to struggle with SAD symptoms when I first moved to the Pacific Northwest nine years ago but I have created a winter routine of coping strategies that really works for me.
 In this blog post, I offer some ideas for preventing and coping with SAD symptoms.

 Is Seasonal Affective Disorder Real?

 A recent 2016 study looked at the depression rates of individuals based on geographic location, season, and sunlight but found no correlations between these factors and depression.
-You can read more about this study and several others in layman's terms in this Scientific American article.
+You can read more about this study and several others in this Scientific American article.
 The author suggests that the scientific jury is still out on whether SAD is "real" even though it is recognized as a diagnosis in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).

 Whether scientists have come to any definitive conclusions about SAD or not, you are the expert of your life.
 If you have noticed a pattern of struggling with symptoms of depression with the change in seasons, it may be helpful to engage in some preventative coping strategies so that you can feel your absolute best, even when it is dark and gloomy outside.

 What are the Symptoms of Seasonal Affective Disorder?